ObolNetwork/obol-docs/docs/fr/testnet.md

 ## Lido Testnet Wave 3 - SimpleDVT

 Official report [available here](https://obol.org/lido_obol_3.pdf).
 The metrics presented were derived from a 45-day monitoring period starting on November 18th, 2023.
 Each cluster initially ran 5 validators, a number that was subsequently scaled up to 50 and then 100 for most clusters.
-Throughout the testing, various challenges were encountered, primarily stemming from infrastructure limitations attributable to the nascent stage of the Holesky testnet.
+Throughout the testing, various challenges were encountered, primarily stemming from infrastructure limitations due to the early-stage development of the Holesky testnet.
 Throughout this monitoring phase, the aggregate metrics of Obol DVT clusters surpassed both Lido’s minimum requirements and the Holesky network averages.

 **Participants:**  Professional and community operators.
 Initially 214 participants, which later fell to 196.